 To have an ANMC chart created, contact ANMC Admitting at (907) 729-1395.
 Hours are 8 a.m.-7 p.m., Monday-Friday and 8 a.m.-6 p.m. on Saturday and Sunday.
 Please note, these hours are different than the COVID testing sites.

 - Once confirmed, visit the Alaska Native Health Campus COVID-19 testing sites.
 The Walk-up testing site is open 10 a.m.-12 noon and 4-6 p.m.
 Sunday-Friday (closed Saturdays) and the Drive-thru site is open 10 a.m.-6 p.m.
 Sunday-Friday (also closed Saturdays).

 - Remember to bring your ID and wear a mask.

 - If you have ANY COVID-19 symptoms, please alert testing staff.

-- You can check your results online through the myHealth app or you will be called within a few days with results.
+- You can check your results online through the myHealth app or you will be called within a few days if your test result is positive.